-Assist participants with completing the Free Application for Federal Student Aid, and conducting scholarship searches.
+EOC participants receive help completing the Free Application for Federal Student Aid (FAFSA), scholarship applications, and gain financial planning skills.

-Provide information about academic programs and services at any college or university, provide campus tours, and assist with college admissions applications.
+EOC provides information about academic programs and services at any college or university, organizes campus tours and assists with college applications.

 Provide workshops and one-to-one instruction in ACT preparation, study skills, and other topics designed to help individuals begin college with success.

-UND Educational Opportunity Center receives 100% of its annual budget ($334,272) from the Dept. of Education.
+UND Educational Opportunity Center receives 100% of its annual budget from the Department of Education.